pivotal/docs-tap/convention-service/creating-conventions.md

     ---
     ...
     ```
-6. Finally, the `ClusterPodConvention` adds the convention cert to the cluster to make it available for the convention controller:
+6. Finally, the `ClusterPodConvention` adds the convention certificate to the cluster to make it available for the convention controller:

     ```yaml
     ...